IliyanKostov9/aws-account-provision/ROUTE53_MIGRATION_INSTRUCTIONS.md

 ```

 4. Afterwards you'll receive a hosted zone output from the terminal, copy the output
+5. Create a new hosted zone manually and pay attention to create it's name save as the registered domain, eg. `ikostov.org`
-5. Go to the new account hosted zone and click the button `Import hosted file`
+6. Go to the new account hosted zone and click the button `Import hosted file`
-6. In here copy the output to the text box and voalla, it's done!
+7. In here copy the output to the text box.
+8. Finally you need to update the nameservers, that are from the NS record of the hosted zone to be as same as the `Registered domain`
+9. Copy the NS from the hosted zone to the registered domain and remove the last dot at the end '.'
+10. That's it!